How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 If you’re a parent, when you feel like you’re tired or experiencing emotional imbalance, I highly recommend staying clear of your kids.

-Children have considerably more qi/energy than adults, so it’s natural for adults instinctually go to “feed” on them.
+Children have considerably more qi/energy than adults, so it’s natural for adults instinctually go to “feed” on them when they feel depleted.

 Energy Vampire Tactic #4: Emotional Evocation